Making Music Makes Us

 We enjoy teaching and learning a range of musical styles and instruments at St Mary’s School.
 Staff follow the Lancashire system, which has the National Curriculum as it’s basis.
 Music learning will be themed through this, into Topic.

-On Mondays the children participate in a weekly singing practise as a Key stage one and Key stage Two group.
+On Tuesdayss the children participate in a weekly singing practise as a Key stage one and Key stage Two group.

-All children have the opportunity for brass, piano and guitar lessons in school, which are paid by parents.
-KS1 participate in music lessons inthe classrooms.
+All children have the opportunity for flute, piano and guitar lessons in school, which are paid by parents.

-Children also have the opportunity to join the School Choi and rehearse on Wednesday lunchtimes.
+Children also have the opportunity to join the School Choir and rehearse on Wednesday lunchtimes.
 They participate in the yearly Catholic Schools Menphys Carol Concert.
+The school also encourages children to use and demonstrate their musical talents in the talent show, achievement assemblies, plays and nativities and end of year musical demonstration.